Enalean/tuleap-documentation-en/languages/en/deploy.rst

 '''''''''''''

 ============================ ==================== =============================================
-The Future                   Status               As platform administrator, what should I do ?
+What                         Status               As platform administrator, what should I do ?
 ============================ ==================== =============================================
-Project Data Export (text)   Removed in June 2022 Use project XML export PHP Wiki                     Removed              Switch to Mediawiki PROFTPd                      End of support       End-users should use document/frs instead Realtime server using NodeJS Replaced             (To be announced)
+PHP Wiki                     Removed              Switch to Mediawiki Realtime server using NodeJS Replaced             (To be announced)
 ============================ ==================== =============================================